 Caring for a Mounted Orchid

-Caring for a mounted orchid isn’t much different than caring for a potted orchid.
+Caring for a mounted orchid isn’t all that different than caring for a traditionally-potted orchid.
 On one hand, you don't have to worry about giving it too much moisture, and your orchid will never experience wet feet.
 On the other hand, you need to be more vigilant than ever about providing a humid environment for your orchid.
-Water the plant at least three times a week, submerging the entire mount if possible to saturate it, increasing ambient humidity through evaporation.
+Water the plant at least three times a week but submerging the entire mount (if possible) to saturate it, which will increase ambient humidity through evaporation.

-Over time, you will notice the sphagnum moss you applied to the roots will drop off.
+Over time, you will notice the sphagnum moss you applied to the roots of your orchid drop off.
 In its place, new orchid roots will be exploring their mount, developing the characteristic flattened shape that helps the plant live out its epiphytic life in nature.